Outerskyb/Fashion-MNIST/README.md

-only fc layer is implemented in library. there are no pooling and convolution layers. and all calculation is runing on single cpu thread.
+only fc layer is implemented in library. there are no pooling and convolution layers. and all calculation is runing on a single cpu thread.

 Neural Network is in main.cpp
 It's just a same model as following link's